-Propane gas grills utilize liquid propane gas which is simply a more refined byproduct of natural gas and comes in tanks which are attached to the burners through a regulator, hose and nozzle.
+Propane gas grills utilize liquid propane gas which is simply a more refined byproduct of natural gas and comes in tanks that are attached to the burners through a regulator, hose, and nozzle.

 These are the best option to go for if you want portability because the tanks allow you to move with the grill anywhere you want without any constraint.
 The only downside is that the LP tank will need to be replaced now and then.
 However, there are exchange programs to make this process simple.